Waliyudini/Waliyudini/README.md

 - 👋 Hi, I’m @Waliyudini
-- 👀 I’m interested in Programming
+- 👀 I’m a software developer
 - 🌱 I’m currently learning  R and Java
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking for collaboration on Web development
-- 📫 How to reach me ...
+- 📫 Whatsapp: +237683490072

 <!---
 Waliyudini/Waliyudini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.